superedge/superedge/docs/components/tunnel.md

                 logport = 51000
 ```

-Tunnel edge uses MasterIP:9000 to access the cloud tunnel cloud, uses TunnelCloudEdgeToken as the verification token,
-and sends it to the cloud for verification.
-The token is the TunnelCloudEdgeToken in the configmap of the
-tunnel-cloud-token of the deployment of the tunnel cloud; dns is the domain name or ip signed by the grpc server of the
-tunnel cloud; MasterIP is the ip of the node where the cloud tunnel cloud is located, and 9000 is the tunnel-cloud
+Tunnel edge uses MasterIP:9000 to access the  tunnel cloud, uses TunnelCloudEdgeToken as the verification token,and sends it to the cloud for verification.
+The token is the TunnelCloudEdgeToken in the configmap of the tunnel-cloud-token of the deployment of the tunnel cloud; dns is the domain name or ip signed by the grpc server certificate of the tunnel cloud; MasterIP is the ip of the node where the  tunnel cloud is located, and 9000 is the tunnel-cloud
 service NodePort.

 ##### complete yaml